(3 votes, average: 4.67 out of 5, rated)

 After the CT logs have added the precertificate to their logs and confirmed that it is valid, they will return an SCT to the CA.

-An SCT is cryptographic proof that the precertificate has been properly logged.
-It is a digital signature generated by the CT log and is based on the contents of the precertificate and the time at which it was logged.
-It contains the log’s public key, the timestamp, and a hash of the precertificate.
-It is sent to the CA, which they use to verify that the precertificate has been properly logged.
+A SCT provides cryptographic proof that the precertificate has been properly logged.
+The CT log generates a digital signature based on the contents of the precertificate and the time at which it was logged, which results in a SCT that provides cryptographic proof of proper logging.
+SCT contains the log’s public key, the timestamp, and a hash of the precertificate.
+The CT log sends the SCT to the CA, and the CA verifies that the precertificate has been properly logged using it.
 The CA will receive one SCT from each log of the precertificate sent.

 Once the CA has received the SCTs, it will use them to confirm that the precertificate has been properly logged.
 The CA will verify that trusted CT logs issued the SCTs and that they are still valid.